evgenyzorin/IBM-Docker-Kubernetes-OpenShift/Week 3/Scaling and Updating Applications.md

 # Verify the environment and command line tools

-1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
+1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.</br>
 ![New Terminal](./images/new-terminal.png)

 2. Change to your project folder.